Love French Food

 Ingredients

-• You will need about 8oz/250g/1/2 lb of puff pastry.
-This can be your own homemade puff pastry or packet pastry if you don't have the time to make your own.
+• 8 oz puff pastry This can be your own homemade puff pastry or store-bought pastry if you don't have the time to make your own.

 • Cinnamon may also be mixed with the sugar for a lovely variety in flavor.